 I hope I still can be a freelancer with all the insecurities and fears that come along.

 Again I hope I can work steadily and learn new things and still finding satisfaction in what I’m doing.

 10. What do you hope to achieve with your art?

 I am not sure if I see my work as a conscious pursuit of something but in the same time, it is important for me to say something with what I do even if it means something only to me or sometimes I react to injustice, one thing that it is hard for me to ignore.
 Not all the sketches will become final works because while working I might realize that I failed to put my content inside so I don’t want to go on.

 11. Now, tell us a little more about you as a person: what is your favourite food?

 12. Favourite book?

-I can’t settle for just one I have read all the Haruki Murakami books seems like I resonate a lot with his fantastic realistic world and all those inner struggles of his characters.
-Wish I could visit Japanese mountains one day and walk in a bamboo forest.
+I can’t settle for just one.
+I have read all the Haruki Murakami books and it seems like I resonate a lot with his fantastic realistic world and all those inner struggles of his characters.
+I wish I could visit the Japanese mountains one day and walk in a bamboo forest.